SUNY implements comprehensive COVID-19 plan for spring semester

 Similar to Fall semester, masks will need to be worn on campus, and the SUNY schools will continue to test for COVID-19 throughout the duration of the semester.

-- Florida man is first person with Down syndrome to finish Ironman triathlon
+- Heart of Iron: Chris Nikic is first Ironman with Down Syndrome